Why Doth The Sun Reorient Take – Hymn Lyric

 This is the day of Thy dear birth, The bridal of the heaven and earth, When the Creator breathed on Thee The breath of pure humanity.

-Ah! glorious Maid, dost thou not guess What guerdon thy chaste shall bless, How by thy ripening pangs is bought An honour greater than all thought?
+Ah! glorious Maid, dost thou not guess What guerdon thy chaste soul shall bless, How by thy ripening pangs is bought An honour greater than all thought?

 O what a load of joy untold Thy womb inviolate doth hold!
-Of thee a golden age is born, The brightness of the earth’s morn!
+Of thee a golden age is born, The brightness of the earth’s new morn!

 Hearken! doth not the infant’s wail The universal springtide ?
 For now the world re-born lays by Its gloomy, frost-bound apathy.